Setting up WordPress after you start your blog might feel daunting but they’re as quick and easy as setting up your new

-Apart from the ease, they also provide you with a stats dashboard right inside your wp-admin dashboard with details like page views, searches, unique referrers to your website.
+Apart from the ease, they also provide you with a stats dashboard right inside your wp-admin dashboard with details like page views, searches, and unique referrers to your website.

 I use and recommend Google Analytics Dashboard for WP which is free and makes installing analytics for new websites a breeze.

-Here’s how to install Google analytics to your site using GADWP plugin:
+Here’s how to install Google analytics on your site using the GADWP plugin:

 Step 1: In your Google Analytics dashboard go to the Admin tab.

-Step 2: Click on the “Property” tab and go the Tracking Info.
+Step 2: Click on the “Property” tab and go to the Tracking Info.
 In there, go to Tracking Code.

 Step 3: Here, instead of copying the code you need to copy the Tracking ID.

-Step 4: Come back in your WordPress dashboard and go to the plugin settings page.
+Step 4: Come back to your WordPress dashboard and go to the plugin settings page.